NadineGrosskreuz/NadineGrosskreuz/README.md

 ### Hi there 👋

-I am a student at neue fische 🐠 and just started coding.
-So stay tuned and join me on my way from event manager to web developer!
+Join me on my way from event manager to web developer!

 My favourite topics: